cakephp/docs/en/models.rst

 functionality onto your Ingredient model.

-This intermediate class, AppModel, is empty and if you haven't created your own is taken from within the CakePHP core folder.
+This intermediate class, AppModel, is empty and if you haven't created your own, is taken from within the CakePHP core folder.
 Overriding the AppModel allows you to define functionality that should be made available to all models within your application.
 To do so, you need to create your own ``AppModel.php`` file that resides in the Model folder,